Board of Directors

 Since 1999, Mike has proudly called Wellesley home.
 His wife, Lisa Hughes, and children, Riley and Dylan, embrace all things Wellesley -- especially the community's emphasis on civic, cultural, and recreational engagement.
 One of the Caseys’ most meaningful memories was the debut of his book with Kevin O'Connor, The Best Homes of This Old House, at the WFL.

 Keith grew up in Florida but has called Massachusetts home since 1979.
 He has an undergraduate degree from Florida State University and a law degree from Boston University.
 He also has a master’s degree in history from the University of Virginia where he wrote his thesis on the development of the university library in 19th century America.
-He has practiced corporate and securities law at Ropes & Gray in Boston continuously since 1982, broken only by 3 ½ years during which he was Director of Corporation Finance at the U.S. Securities and Exchange Commission in Washington, D.C.
+He has practiced corporate and securities law at Ropes & Gray in Boston continuously since 1982, broken only by three and a half years during which he was Director of Corporation Finance at the U.S. Securities and Exchange Commission in Washington, D.C.
 Keith also serves as Secretary and pro bono counsel to Upstream, an organization committed to expanding opportunity and reducing unplanned pregnancy across the United States.

 Keith and his late wife Andrea moved to Wellesley in 1990 and raised two sons, both of whom went to Fiske Elementary School and one of whom graduated from Wellesley High School.
 Keith is an avid cyclist (having ridden a dozen times in the Pan Mass Challenge), a middling gardener, a mediocre golfer and a voracious and eclectic reader.